Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 connect< stream > (pccfr_pl1.out[0], pccfr_itr12.pccfr_pl1_out0);
 connect< stream > (pccfr_pl2.out[0], pccfr_itr12.pccfr_pl2_out0);
 ```
 These connections allow data to be sent between the AI Engine and the PL.
-The AI Engine cores push data into the AXI4-Stream interconnect where it is routed south to a PL interface tile, out of the AI Engine, and eventually routed to the CLB containing the `pccfr_pl` kernel.
-The first line means data is streamed from the AI Engine core containing the `pccfr_itr12.pccfr_sma.pccfr_hb23_2` kernel to the `pccfr_pl` HLS kernel.
+The AI Engines push data into the AXI4-Stream interconnect where it is routed south to a PL interface tile, out of the AI Engine, and eventually routed to the CLB containing the `pccfr_pl` kernel.
+The first line means data is streamed from the AI Engine containing the `pccfr_itr12.pccfr_sma.pccfr_hb23_2` kernel to the `pccfr_pl` HLS kernel.
 The second line means data is streamed from the `pccfr_itr12.pccfr_sma.pccfr_hb23_1` kernel to the `pccfr_pl` HLS kernel.
 Similarly, the PL kernels can stream data (through the AXI4-Stream interface) to a PL interface tile on the AI Engine.
-This data gets pushed into the AXI4-Stream interconnect where it is routed to its destination AI Engine core.
+This data gets pushed into the AXI4-Stream interconnect where it is routed to its destination AI Engine.
 The third line means data is streamed from the `pccfr_pl` HLS kernel to the `pccfr_itr12.pccfr_sma.pccfr_sadd1` kernel.
 The fourth line means data is streamed to the `pccfr_itr12.pccfr_sma.pccfr_sadd2` kernel.

 ##### AI Engine Window to Stream MultiCast
 ```C++